 Boo 😒 – random ads everywhere unless you pay for VIP.
 Paywall to see a complete season.

-iQiYi – I have this app on my iPod but the ads ARE ANNOYING and totally in the way of the buttons.
+iQiYi – I have this app on my iPod but the ads ARE ANNOYING on the free version and totally in the way of the buttons.
 Paying for a subscription removes them, of course.
-But I heard that content may be country-restricted, so even if you are a subscriber, you may not get access to every show.
+But some content is be country-restricted (e.g. Unintentional Love Story), so even if you’re a subscriber, you may not get access to every show.

 Yay 👍 – excellent uncensored content!

-Boo 😒 – paywall/sub fee is expensive, plus content could be country-restricted.
+Boo 😒 – paywall/sub fee can be expensive, plus content may be country-restricted.

 GagaOOLala – this channel is LGBTQIA dedicated, so if you’re unhappy with the shitty offerings of Prime or Netflix, I’d totally be paying a sub for this.
 You can see an ep or two for free, but then you have to subscribe.
 Also, as with iQiYi above, content may be country-restricted, even as a subscriber.